Thank you from the medics at the Regional Pediatric Infection Diseases Hospital in Saratov

 “GIVE BEAUTY BACK TO THE CHILDREN” - PEDIATRIC MAXILLOFACIAL SURGERY FUND

 Thousands of Russian children are burdened by unsightly facial deformities as a result of congenital defects, tumors, cleft lips, cleft palates, and other traumas.
 Only several hospitals in all of Russia have specialized surgeons to undertake cases that often require a series of surgeries and highly advanced medical technology.
 Consequently, treatment is often a luxury, few families have access to even when it is a dire necessity for a child’s physical and psychological well-being.

 The Russian Children’s Welfare Society has been involved in several medical assistance projects helping to properly equip hospitals, promote training of Russian doctors in the latest medical advancements, and treat children in need.

 In 2010, RCWS launched “Give Beauty Back to the Children,” in partnership with Professor Vitaly Roginsky, Head of the Moscow Center for Maxillofacial Surgery (MCMS) and Lev Ambinder, Head of the Russian Aid Foundation (Rusfond).
 MCMS is one of the most innovative facilities in Russia providing treatment and rehabilitation for children with facial deformities.

-Thanks to the join efforts of Rusfond, MCMS and RCWS, the “Give Beauty Back to the Children” program has forever altered the lives of close to 2,000 children suffering from facial deformities.
+Thanks to the join efforts of Rusfond, MCMS and RCWS, the “Give Beauty Back to the Children” program has forever altered the lives of over 2,000 children suffering from facial deformities.
 In 2020 through this partnership we assisted 82 children and in 2021 RCWS assisted 79 children from low income families and orphanages in need of complex maxillofacial surgeries.
 The average cost per surgery is in the range of $2,500-$5,000.
 Thanks to our donors’ support and the help of advanced medical micro technology, Professor Roginsky and his staff have witnessed the transformation of as a result of these surgeries.

 We would like to share few stories of little patients whose lives have been changed thanks to this project.